Itential-Pre-Builts/IAP---Data-Manipulation/documentation/Allocate One Number - IAP.md

 ### Outputs

-The following table lists the outputs of the Transformation Project:
+The following table lists the outputs for **Allocate One Number - IAP**:

 <table>
   <thead>